proppp/Advanced-Labs-FU-Berlin/README.md

 ### Repository Structure

 This repository is organized into directories for each lab, where we will store relevant data and analysis.
-The basic structure looks like this: